bcahn7/STAT545-hw-Kozik-Pavel/hw02/hw2.md

 ![](hw2_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-16-1.png)

-70 and above seem to be the most frequently reported life expectancies.
+70 and above seem to be the most frequently reported life expediencies.
 Likely many of the values below this associate with countries in Africa given its lower mean life expectancy found earlier.

 Next we can consider our other quantitative variable ***population***.
 We will be a bit more nuanced this time by organizing our output in ascending mean population size.
 To do this we will adopt the *arrange* function.